 The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

-European civilization is among the most influential in the world.
+European civilisation is among the most influential in the world.
 To understand Europe is to understand one of the main sources of modernity.
 The European Union has emerged as a major actor in world politics and economics; its growth and development are of vital global importance.

 Within European Studies, Political Science provides the disciplinary core, underpinned by history and (cultural) area studies, business/economics or communication courses.
 Students also undergo rigorous training in French up to levels of academic and professional fluency.
 The aim is to give students a firm knowledge of the basic features of the European world and the communicative skills necessary for a future professional or academic career in the fields of European-Asian relations.
 Knowledge of Europe is deepened by the Honours Project in the final year, based on first-hand research into a particular subject related to Europe.
 Successful graduates also possess the skills requisite for immediate entry to postgraduate programmes both locally and in Europe.